 There is no vaccine to prevent COVID-19.
-At this time, the CDC recommends people avoid all nonessential travel to China and South Korea, which is also experiencing a large COVID-19 outbreak.
+At this time, the CDC recommends people avoid all nonessential travel to China, South Korea, Iran, and Italy which are experiencing large COVID-19 outbreaks.

 You can prevent infection by doing the following: